reaktoro/reaktoro/CONTRIBUTING.rst

 3. Add your changes in a branch named after what's being done (``lower-case-with-hyphens``)
 4. Make a pull request to ``reaktoro/Reaktoro``, targeting the ``master`` branch

+But what about how you can do your changes?
+In order to start developing, you'll need to build Reaktoro from sources.
+There are two ways: install the dependencies manually, as described `here
+<http://www.reaktoro.org/installation.html>`_, or using Conda. `Conda
+<https://conda.io/docs/>`_ is a tool for managing packages, dependencies and
+environments for multiple languages, including Python and C++, and supporting multiple platforms: Windows, Linux and macOS.
+In order to start developing Reaktoro using Conda, these are the steps:

+#.
+Install Miniconda, pick the 64-bit installer that uses the latest Python version from: `conda.io/miniconda.html <https://conda.io/miniconda.html>`_.
+#.
+Add ``conda-forge`` as a channel: ``conda config --append channels conda-forge``
+#.
+Install ``conda-devenv``: ``conda install -n base conda-devenv``
+#.
+Create an environment for Reaktoro, from the repository root directory: ``conda devenv``
+#.
+Activate the environment: ``source activate reaktoro`` from Linux/macOS or ``activate reaktoro`` from Windows
+#.
+Install pre-commit in order to activate git hooks, checkers and formatters: ``pre-commit install``
+#.
+Create a ``build`` directory and call ``cmake`` from it (for now check the `.travis.yml` file for an example on CMake parameters), OR, on Windows, call the ``inv msvc`` task to generate a project under ``build\msvc`` directory, open it in the IDE and build the ``INSTALL`` project. (``inv`` is short for ``invoke``, from the `Invoke <https://www.pyinvoke.org/>`_ tool.)

+We follow some standards for the sake of code style, uniformity and quality.
+Don't worry, everything is provided through ``pre-commit``.
+If you choose to develop Reaktoro using Conda, then the steps depicted above include ``pre-commit``.
+If you installed the dependecies manually, you have to install ``pre-commit`` just after you cloned Reaktoro's repository.
+Just do in your console: ``pre-commit install``, then checkers and formatters are enable to verify every modification you introduced in a commit automatically.
+If something is not according to the standards, then the commit will fail, but ``pre-commit`` will modify the necessary part in order to fit it in our standards, then just commit again and everything will be fine.

 That's all for now.
 Is there any thing missing here?
 If so, please `let us know`__.

 .. _Reaktoro's GitHub Issues: https://github.com/reaktoro/Reaktoro/issues/new